santiagog26/HPC-2/taller02/readme.md

 # Math Exercises & Math Problems: Matrix Equations

+### This project, contain the solutions for 15 of the exercises of [math-exercise](https://www.math-exercises.com/matrices/matrix-equations), for execute you should do the following steps

 Se debe decargar las carpetas *Debug* y *MatrixEquations* y para ejecutar se siguen los siguientes pasos:

 - Abrir la terminal